Benefits of boredom: why being bored is good for your brain

 3. Don’t over-plan your weekends or holidays

-The need to pack everything in to your weekend trips a is probably driven by FOMO.
+The need to pack everything into weekend trips is probably driven by FOMO.
 You don’t want to miss out on anything.
 Challenge yourself to leave some time ‘unplanned’ and ‘unplugged’ so you can do whatever you feel like.
 Better yet, actually plan in trips focused around doing nothing, such as an off-grid cabin.

 Being bored isn’t always bad